Ashif4354/PC_On_Notifier/README.md

 ## Usage
-Now, every time your PC is switched on, the PC_ON_NOTIFIER.exe will execute, and you’ll receive a Discord notification!
+Now, every time your PC is switched on, the PC_ON_NOTIFIER.exe will execute, and you’ll receive a Discord notification!<br>
+Sometimes you may need to configure the firewall to not block this application.

 ## Contribution
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with your enhancements.